Overview of Pennsylvania Taxes

 How Your Pennsylvania Paycheck Works

 Without the help of a paycheck calculator, it’s tricky to figure out what your take-home pay will be after taxes and other monies are withheld.
 For starters, all Pennsylvania employers will withhold federal and state income taxes from your paychecks, as well as FICA taxes.
 Depending on where in the state you live, you will likely also pay local income taxes.

-The amount of federal income taxes withheld will depend on your pay and the withholding information that you put on your W-4.
-Withholding also changed slightly for the 2018 tax year because of President Trump's new tax plan.
-(Because of those changes, check your W-4 and make sure that your withholding information is still correct.)
+The amount of federal income taxes withheld will depend on your income level and the withholding information that you put on your W-4.
+Withholdings also changed slightly for the 2018 tax year because of President Trump's new tax plan.
+There weren't any changes in 2019, but the IRS made notable updates to the 2020 W-4.

 As for your FICA taxes, 6.2% of your income goes to Social Security taxes.
 Your employer is responsible for matching this amount for a total of 12.4% that the government receives to fund the program.
 Medicare taxes follow a similar process, with 1.45% being collected from both you and your employer (for a total of 2.9%).
 Any income you have in excess of $200,000 is subject to an additional Medicare surtax of 0.9%.
 (Your employer doesn’t match this surtax.)
 Together, Social Security and Medicare taxes make up FICA (Federal Insurance Contributions Act) taxes.

 If you’re self-employed, you are responsible for paying the full FICA taxes yourself.
 Luckily, there is a tax deduction that you can take when you file your taxes in order to alleviate the burden of that high self-employment tax.